alex/what-happens-when/README.rst

 The components of the browsers are:

-* **User interface:** The user interface includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.
+* **User Interface (UI):** The user interface is a critical aspect of browsers as it serves as the user's gateway to interact with the web.
+It includes elements like the address bar for inputting URLs, navigation buttons for moving backward and forward, a bookmarking menu for saving favorite websites, and more.
+Essentially, the UI encompasses everything visible in the browser window except for the actual web content being viewed.

-* **Browser engine:** The browser engine marshals actions between the UI and the rendering engine.
+* **Browser Engine:** The browser engine plays a pivotal role in managing communication between the user interface and the rendering engine.
+It acts as a mediator, interpreting user commands and passing them to the rendering engine for execution.
+This orchestration is essential for a smooth browsing experience.

-* **Rendering engine:** The rendering engine is responsible for displaying requested content.
-For example if the requested content is HTML, the rendering engine parses HTML and CSS, and displays the parsed content on the screen.
+* **Rendering Engine:** The rendering engine is the core of the browser responsible for displaying web content.
+When a user requests a web page, the rendering engine parses the HTML and CSS files associated with it.
+It then processes this parsed data to render the page as intended, ensuring proper layout, formatting, and interactivity.
+It's important to note that different browsers may have different rendering engines.

-* **Networking:** The networking handles network calls such as HTTP requests, using different implementations for different platforms behind a platform-independent interface.
+* **Networking:** Networking is the component responsible for handling all network-related activities.
+This includes making HTTP requests to fetch web resources, communicating with servers, and handling responses.
+Browsers utilize various implementations for networking, adapting to different platforms while providing a uniform interface for developers.

-* **UI backend:** The UI backend is used for drawing basic widgets like combo boxes and windows.
-This backend exposes a generic interface that is not platform-specific.
+* **UI Backend:** The UI backend handles the rendering of basic user interface elements, such as buttons, dropdowns, and windows.
+It's worth mentioning that the UI backend offers a generic interface that is not tied to any specific operating system.
+Instead, it leverages OS-specific methods to ensure cross-platform compatibility.

-  Underneath it uses operating system user interface methods.
+* **JavaScript Engine:** Modern web browsing heavily relies on JavaScript for enhancing interactivity and functionality.
+The JavaScript engine within the browser is responsible for parsing and executing JavaScript code present on web pages.
+This engine ensures that web applications and scripts run seamlessly.

-* **JavaScript engine:** The JavaScript engine is used to parse and execute JavaScript code.
+* **Data Storage:** Data storage is crucial for maintaining user-related information and web data.
-* **Data storage:** The data storage is a persistence layer.
-The browser may need to save all sorts of data locally, such as cookies.
-Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+ Browsers employ a persistence layer for tasks like storing cookies, which are essential for user authentication and tracking.
+Additionally, browsers support various storage mechanisms like localStorage, IndexedDB, WebSQL, and FileSystem, enabling web applications to store data locally for better performance and offline functionality.

 HTML parsing
 ------------